campuscode/rails-guides-pt-BR/pt-BR/active_record_encryption.md

 ### Action Text

-You can encrypt action text attributes by passing `encrypted: true` in their declaration.
+You can encrypt Action Text attributes by passing `encrypted: true` in their declaration.

 ```ruby
 class Message < ApplicationRecord